Board of Advisors

-Jeffrey Sánchez was a member of the Massachusetts House of Representatives from 2003 to 2018 and was Chair of the Ways & Means Committee from 2017 - 2018.
+Jeffrey Sánchez is a Senior Advisor at Rasky Partners, Inc. He was a member of the Massachusetts House of Representatives from 2003 to 2018 and was Chair of the Ways & Means Committee from 2017 - 2018.
 He represented the Fifteenth Suffolk/Norfolk district, which covers of the Boston communities Mission Hill, Jamaica Plain, and Roslindale, as well as the Precinct 5 of the Town of Brookline.
 Before running for the House of Representatives, Sánchez served as Mayor Thomas Menino’s liaison to the Hispanic community for six years.
 He previously worked in San Diego as a financial management advisor and investment banker.
 He has served as Vice-Chair of the Joint Committee on Economic Development and Emerging Technologies, House Chair of the Joint Committee on Public Health, and the House Chair of the Joint Committee on Health Care Finance and has worked on issues related to affordable housing, healthcare access and quality and youth development initiatives.
 Sánchez was raised in the Boston neighborhood of Mission Hill.
 He is a graduate of the University of Massachusetts Boston and the Kennedy School of Government and was a Rappaport Institute for Greater Boston Rappaport Urban Scholar.

 James Segel presently serves as president of the Boston Asset Management Association and represents them in Washington and Boston.
 He also serves other clients in Washington.
 Previously he served for four years as Special Counsel to Congressman Barney Frank, then Chairman of the House Financial Services Committee (2007-2011).
 During this time, Mr. Segel worked on TARP-the bank bailout bill and the major financial services reform bill known as Dodd-Frank.
 In addition, Mr. Segel worked extensively on banking, housing, insurance, municipal finance and other issues within the jurisdiction of the House Committee on Financial Services.
 He served as liaison to other Congressional Members of the Committee, to Massachusetts governmental officials, including the Governor’s office and the many mayors’ offices; and as liaison to Massachusetts businesses and advocacy groups.
 Previously Segel had served in the Massachusetts General Court as a Representative from Brookline, from 1973 to 1978.
 He successfully ran Barney Frank’s first Congressional Campaign and then became the first Executive Director of the Massachusetts Municipal Association (MMA), where he served with distinction for eight years.